Kimberlybree/Mars-Rover-Api-p2/README.md

 <img width="923" alt="Screen Shot 2021-09-09 at 9 41 37 PM" src="https://user-images.githubusercontent.com/86509310/132785221-fe293270-02f2-4dc3-920a-b94d9526ba25.png">

-## User Stories
-> As the user, I want to navigate a user-friendly website.
-> As the user, I am coming to the site to check out recent photos captured by the Mars Curiosity Rover.
->As the user, I want to see the name of the Rover and name of the camera used to capture the shot.
+As the user, I want to navigate a user-friendly website.
+As the user, I am coming to the site to check out recent photos captured by the Mars Curiosity Rover.
+As the user, I want to see the name of the Rover and name of the camera used to capture the shot.

 ## MVP Goals